Memorix101/Embedded-Platform-Projects/README.md

 ## Embedded Platform Projects

-This is a repo for some just for fun embedded projects Most will use [PlatformIO](https://platformio.org) as SDK so we can keep it multiplaform 🪟🐧🍏 Arduino/AVR may use [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) which is Windows only 😢
+This is a repo for some just for fun embedded projects</br>
+Most will use [PlatformIO](https://platformio.org) as SDK so we can keep it multiplaform 🪟🐧🍏</br>
+Arduino/AVR may use [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) which is Windows only 😢</br>

 ---
 ### Microcontrollers used